Oven Baked Wet Burritos in 3 Easy Steps

 - 3. Reduce heat to low, stirring occasionally for 10 minutes.

 Use Leftover Chicken for Chalupas - What to do with the leftovers:

 If you used my Slow Cooker Shredded Chicken in Salsa recipe, you'll have some shredded chicken left over after you've made your burritos.
-If you're wondering what to do with the leftover chicken, I suggest using it to make nachos on tortilla chips.
-Or, if you have some soft corn tortillas available, you can make chalupas.
+One suggestion is to use it to make nachos on tortilla chips.
+Or, using soft corn tortillas, you can make chalupas.

 You will need:

 - Baking sheet lined with paper towels

 - 6 to 10 (depending on the amount of leftover chicken) corn tortillas

 - Toppings of your choice (I used low fat refried beans, leftover shredded chicken, Frank's Red Hot Sauce, shredded cheddar cheese, fresh spinach, diced tomatoes, and sour cream)

 Heat about two tablespoons of oil in a skillet over medium-high heat.
 Heat tortillas for about a minute on each side.
 The goal is to make them crispy, so that they no longer fall apart when you bend them.
 Keep adding more oil as necessary.
 Cool the tortillas on the baking sheet for a couple of minutes; the paper towels will absorb some excess oil.